SDXorg/PySD-Cookbook/docs/analyses/model_comparison/Comparing_Models.rst

 time between message arrival and the next inbox check follows an exponential distribution.

-The second type can be modeled as a higher order delay, as the 'task' associated with the email's arrival first must be acted upon and then written about.
+The second type can be modeled as a higher order delay, as the ‘task’ associated with the email’s arrival first must be acted upon and then written about.

 SD Model